r-pad/zephyr/README.md

 ## Test the network

 Download the pretrained pytorch model checkpoint from this Google Drive [link](https://drive.google.com/file/d/1cBLzDq71peadG5zkJsdQXpJ45coF5HEW/view?usp=sharing) and unzip it in the `python/zephyr/ckpts/` folder.
+We provide 3 checkpoints, two trained on YCB-V objects with odd ID (`final_ycbv.ckpt`) and even ID (`final_ycbv_valodd.ckpt`) respectively, and one trained on LM objects that are not in LM-O dataset (`final_lmo.ckpt`).

 ### Test on YCB-V dataset